 We’ll show you ten of the best personal brand examples and share tips on how to build a brand of your own.

-Gary’s brand website features information about himself and his work.
+Gary’s personal brand website features information about himself and his work.
 He also adds all social media links on his home page, letting people know where else they can find him online.

 2. Tim Ferries